jharwell/sierra/docs/src/tutorials/project/stage5_config.rst

 This page has the following sections:

-- How to generate comparison graphs for a set of controllers which have all been run on the `same` scenario(s).
+- `Intra-Scenario Comparison`_: How to generate comparison graphs for a set of controllers which have all been run on the `same` scenario(s).

-- How to generate comparison graphs for a single controller which has been run across `multiple` scenarios.
+- `Inter-Scenario Comparison`_: How to generate comparison graphs for a single controller which has been run across `multiple` scenarios.

 All configuration for stage 5 is in ``<project>/config/stage5.yaml`` file.
-This file is mandatory for running stage 5 (duh).
+This file is mandatory for running stage 5, and optional otherwise.

 .. _ln-sierra-tutorials-project-stage5-config-intra: